-Urgent Social/Welfare Need The applicants social/welfare needs will be such that, should the applicant be moved to a more appropriate property, this will be improved by alternative accommodation.
-For example a disabled child that needs to attend a specialist school.
-This will be approved by 2 members of the senior management team or one member of the senior management team and one Housing Options Co-Ordinator.
-Referrals Applicants referred to St Albans District Council under arrangements with certain referral agencies, or those made through the Housing Forum.
-See Appendix One for details of these.
-These applicants will be made one offer of accommodation and will not be able to place bids themselves through the Herts Choice Homes scheme once they have been approved for Move On.
-Transfer tenants that are under occupying 2 bedroom accommodation and moving to 1 bedroom accommodation or transfer tenants that are under occupying and moving in line with their housing need to accommodation larger than 1 bedroom, e.g. 4 bed to 2 bed or 3 bed to 2 bed.
-Ex-armed service personnel (see section 8.14 for more detail about who can qualify under this criteria) who are homeless and unable to resolve their own housing need and where there is an urgent need for rehousing to avoid hardship.
+Urgent Social/Welfare Need

+The applicant's social/welfare needs will be such that, should the applicant be moved to a more appropriate property, this will be improved by alternative accommodation.
+This will be approved by two members of the senior management team or one member of the senior management team and one Housing Options Team Leader.

+Nominations and Move-on Arrangements Applicants referred to St Albans District Council under arrangements with certain referral agencies.
+These applicants will be made one offer of accommodation and will not be able to place bids themselves once they have been approved for Move On.
+Transfer tenants that are under occupying 2-bedroom accommodation and moving to 1-bedroom accommodation or transfer tenants that are under occupying and moving in line with their housing need to accommodation larger than 1 bedroom, e.g. 4 bed to 2 bed or 3 bed to 2 bed.
 Applicants with composite housing needs from Band C This band also recognises applicants with a composite housing need.
-To qualify to move to Band B, an applicant should be assessed as having a high medical need or have two or more bedrooms lacking plus at least one other factor from the list under Band C. s placed in Band C are deemed to have a high need to move.
-Applicants in ing situations and circumstances will be placed in this band.
-High Medical Need Applicants with a high medical priority awarded by the Local Authority.
+To qualify to move to Band B, an applicant should be assessed as having a high medical need or have two or more bedrooms lacking plus at least one other factor from the list under Band C. Applicants placed in Band C are deemed to have a high need to move.
+Applicants in the following situations and circumstances will be placed in this band.
+Band C High Medical Need Applicants with a high medical priority awarded by the Local Authority.
 The Council may consult an independent medical adviser but the final decision rests with the Council.
 The applicant's current accommodation will be deemed as not appropriate for their medical needs.
 High Social/Welfare Need Applicants with a high social/welfare priority awarded by the Local Authority.
-The applicants' current accommodation will be deemed as not appropriate for their social/welfare needs.
-For example a disabled child who needs a garden for therapy.
+The applicant's current accommodation will be deemed as not appropriate for their social/welfare needs.
 Priority awarded by at least one member of the senior management team.
+Applicant is assessed as lacking two or more bedrooms Applicants releasing a 1-bedroom general needs property (only Council or Housing Association tenants living in St Albans District) An applicant releasing a 1-bedroom general needs property will be placed in Band C if they require sheltered accommodation or elderly designated accommodation only.
+Applicants with composite housing needs from Band D This band also recognises applicants with a composite housing need.
+To qualify to move to Band C an applicant should be assessed as having either recognised medical need or lacking one bedroom plus at least one other factor from the list under Band D. Applicants placed in Band D are deemed to have a recognised need to move.
+Applicants in the following situations and circumstances will be placed in this band.
+Band D Recognised Medical Need Applicants with a recognised medical priority awarded by the Local Authority.
+The Council may consult an independent medical adviser but the final decision rests with the Council.